 A county-wide system for arranging the broadcast of emergency school closure announcements in bad weather has been arranged.
-Closures are notified to local radio stations (MIX 96 and Chiltern Radio) with broadcasts starting as early as possible until 9am.
-Details are also posted on the Bucks County Council website (https://closures.buckscc.gov.uk/) and the home page of our school website.
+Closures are notified to local radio stations (MIX 96 and Chiltern Radio).
+Broadcasts start as early as possible and continue until 9am.
+The school website home page will be updated with closure details.
+A full list is available on the Bucks CC website: please visit www.buckscc.gov.uk/bcc/schools/ then click on school closures for current status; this is regularly updated.